Tracking a Nice Start to the Workweek - ABC 36 News

-A powerful ridge of high pressure will create a nice start to the workweek.
-Showers and storms return as a slow moving weather maker moves into Central and Eastern Kentucky late week. – Meteorologist Jason Lindsey
+High pressure will create a nice start to the workweek.
+Our next weather maker, a cold front with moisture from Cristobal, will spark showers and storms Tuesday and Wednesday.
+We’ll end the workweek with some sunshine and cooler temperatures. – Meteorologist Jason Lindsey

 - Advertisement -